AttosSouza/AcademiaSA/README.md

 Here we have a gym system that we can create, update, insert and delete students.

-also, we can do the access control and see their results in the report.
+also, we can do the access control, search for students and see their results in the report.

 #